fernom/ambient/kyyrma.md

 1\.
 Use Ctrl + X to cut out two consecutive bell strikes from the beginning of the track.

 2\.
 Copy that over to a new track three times and then close the remaining bell sound track.
-[The result should look somewhat like this picture.](http://www.student.oulu.fi/~mkyyro/isolated_bells.jpg)
+[The result should look somewhat like this picture.](http://www.student.oulu.fi/~mkyyro/isolated_bells.jpg)  [BROKEN LINK]

 Try to place your bell strikes so that they fill empty gaps in the project.
 Remember that you have to keep adjusting the placement of the strikes as you apply different effects on them.
 You can use instruments to create different rythms, sequences and melodies into your ambient tracks.